-"When I consider thy heavens, the work of thy fingers, the moon and the stars, which thou hast ordained; what is man, that yhou art mindful of him? and the son of man, that thou visitest him?"
+3 When I consider Your heavens, the work of Your fingers, the moon and the stars, which You have ordained;

+4 What is man, that You are mindful of him? and the son of man, that You visit him?

-Thus spoke the psalmist, and thus must every one feel who has any just sense of the works of God.
+THUS spoke the Psalmist, and thus must every one feel who has any just sense of the works of God.
 It is common for men to have a high opinion of themselves and of their merits; so much so that they forget their dependence upon God.
 It is natural for man to feel independent, and to imagine that he supports himself, and can even continue his own existence.